ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Collaborate on written documents
 Peerpad is letting you collaborate in real time on an online document thanks to a node running in your browser.
 The difference with Google Docs?
 No server sees your sensitive file but your collaborators, and you can work offline and catch up when your connection is back.

+#### Version Control
+IPFS internally have a dedicated data format for Git data.
+Hence, there are several projects to put Git on IPFS.
+Check out the following: https://github.com/martindbp/ipvc

+#### Connect attendants of an event
+Gthr.io was a simple demo app to connect participants of an event by letting them scan each others QR code.
+It was made for IPFS Camp 2019.
+You can look at their presentation (https://www.dropbox.com/s/wodmbi6ico3inya/Offline%20Presentation.pdf?dl=0 ).
+The code of this simple app is still in their GitHub repository: https://github.com/JustMaier/gathering

 ## Store assets on IPFS to let your user exchange data and content
 By storing small scripts or big databases of your project on IPFS, and depending on your architecture, you can yield several benefits.